Postgraduate Course: Fixed Income (CMSE11476)

 - Understand and critically discuss the pricing and primary risk exposures of major classes of fixed-income securities.

-- Understand the market and institutional structures which influence fixed income trading, what drives changes in yield curves and the term structure of interest rates.
+- Understand the market and institutional structures influencing fixed income markets.

 Fabozzi., F.J., (2016), Bond Markets: Analysis and Strategies, Ninth Edition, Pearson.